burst-apps-team/burst-wiki/docs/en/testnet.md

 You can get TestNet Burst coins at this [faucet](http://burstcoin.cc:7777/).

-If for any reason you need to reset your peer, here is a fast and easy way to do it:
+If for any reason you need to reset your peer, follow these instructions:

+If using the H2 database backend (which is the default), just remove all files under the burst_db folder.

+If using mariaDB database backend, perform these steps:

 Stop the node and execute the following in a terminal:
 ````